Top of the page

 Compression stockings may be used for problems like varicose veins, skin ulcers, and deep vein thrombosis (blood clot in the leg).
 But there are different types of stockings, and they need to fit right.
 So your doctor will recommend what you need.

 These stockings help prevent blood and fluid from pooling in the legs.
 This may help skin ulcers heal and prevent them from coming back.
 The stockings can also help prevent blood clots and relieve symptoms from deep vein thrombosis and varicose veins.

 Prescription stockings are tightest at the foot.
 They get less and less tight farther up on your legs.

 The kind you buy without a prescription have lighter elastic.
-So the pressure is even all the way up the leg.
+So the pressure is typically even all the way up the leg.
 These don't cost as much.
-But they don't provide the compression you need to treat serious symptoms or prevent skin ulcers.
+They may help relieve mild symptoms.
+But they do not have enough compression to prevent skin ulcers.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.